 Every year we take a group of young volunteers and support the local Methodist Church to carry Shoe boxes full of toys to the transport vehicle.
 The boxes are destined to give a needy child a valuable lift at a time when, for many, there is great sadness.
 Our young volunteers are always keen and enjoy the biscuit and juice the church lays on afterwards!

 For a number of years now, we have been invited to join in the commemorations of The Festival of Remembrance at Durham Cathedral.
 It is always an honour to participate and we produce songs and short dramatic readings to present to the packed audience.
 Our young people find this a great experience where they can witness, first hand, some of the music, community initiatives and engage in a large scale, high profile commemoration event.
+In 2020, we took part in the first ever Streamed Remembrance event.

 Each year, we take a number of volunteers to attend the local Remembrance service.
 It is a great opportunity to meet other groups in the area and to collectively show our respect to the fallen.